Admissions & Enrollment Options

 In addition to the hybrid program and other education options, TRA now provides a 5-day a week (8:30-3:00) elementary school.
 TRA plans to continue the academic excellence and family environment established in our preschool by adding a grade per year with the ultimate goal of having a full K-12 5-day education program.

-Currently, TRA offers full time Kindergarten, First Grade and Second Grade.
+Currently, TRA offers full time Kindergarten, first, second, third, and fourth grades

 School hours: 8:30-3:00.
 Wrap around childcare from 7:00 a.m. until 6:00 p.m. is also available.